-- 700 The current density in the WE correlates with the ASYM/H and the AL indices with maximum values of r = 0.69 with respect to ASYM/H. - The current density increases from 0.5 A/m to 2.1 A/m for intensifications of ASYM/H from 40 nT to 200 nT. - With increasing activity, the WE shifts equatorward.
-The lowest observed MLat for the WE is ${\sim}58^{\circ}.$
+- In the morning sector, there exists almost exclusively the WE only.- - 890 The current density intensity in the WE correlates with the ASYM/H AsyH and the AL indices with maximum values of r = 0.69 with respect to ASYM/H AsyH. - The current density strength increases from 0.5 A/m to 2.1 A/m for intensifications of ASYM/H AsyH from 40 nT to 200 nT. - With increasing activity, the WE shifts equatorward.
+The lowest observed MLat for the WE is $\sim 58^{\circ}$ .

 The existing morphological differences between the EE and the WE probably testify differences of the physical sources, which are responsible for the existence of the EE and WE.
-One possible option is the interpretation of the EE in the evening and daytime sectors as continuation of the magneto-spheric partial ring current (PRC) through the ionosphere via a system of FACs.
-The WE, which
+One possible option is the interpretation of the EE in the evening and daytime sectors as continuation of the magnetospheric partial ring current (PRC) through the ionosphere via a system of FACs.
+The of the Federal Ministry of Economics and Technology, following a decision of the German Federal Parliament (grant code 50EE0944).
+The data retrieval and operation of the CHAMP satellite by the German Space Operations Center (GSOC) of DLR is acknowledged.

-710 is situated $\sim 6^{\circ}$ poleward of the EE in the evening sector, might be the ionospheric continuation of the WE in the evening hours, which is connected via FACs with the central plasma sheet in the magnetospheric tail in the nighttime and morning sectors.
+900 WE, which is situated ~6° poleward of the EE in the evening sector, might be the ionospheric continuation of the WE in the evening hours, which is connected via FACs with the central plasma sheet in the magnetospheric tail in the nighttime and morning sectors.

 Acknowledgements.
 The compilation of the storms and the corresponding IMF conditions during the intervals selected was conducted by use of the one-minute OMNI data base (http://omniweb.gsfc.nasa.gov/).
-The
+The CHAMP mission was sponsored by the Space Agency of the German Aerospace Center (DLR) through funds